Studying Process Engineering and Energy and Hydrogen Engineering

 Making renewable energy sources, like sunlight and wind power, useable and improving the sustainability and efficiency of production processes - all of this is part of the process engineering discipline.

-Studying Process Engineering or Energy Process Engineering is just the thing for anyone interested in technology and natural sciences and who wants to learn about more sustainable and climate-friendly production methods.
+Studying Process Engineering or Energy and Hydrogen Engineering (new programme as of winter semester 24/25) is just the thing for anyone interested in technology and natural sciences and who wants to learn about more sustainable and climate-friendly production methods.

 You want to be a part of designing the solutions of the future?
-Find out more about our programmes in Energy Process Engineering (B.Eng.), Process Engineering (B.Eng.), and Chemical Process Engineering and Process Technology (M.Eng.).
+Find out more about our undergraduate programmes in Energy and Hydrogen Engineering or Process Engineering and our graduate programme in Chemical Process Engineering and Process Technology.

 Bachelor’s degree programmes